bi-labor/angular/README.md

 ```bash
 ng new bi-angular
 ```

+- If asked about the enforcement of strict tpye checking, answer No.
+- Don't add routing.
+- Use CSS

 **Note:** It takes a while, because of it also installs the *node_modules*

 #### Inspect the created project